-Our board is currently composed of William P. Foley, II (Executive Chairman), Anthony M. Jabbour (Chief Executive Officer), Ellen R. Alemany, Douglas K. Ammerman, Chinh E. Chu, Thomas M. Hagerty, Keith J. Jackson, Richard N. Massey, James A. Quella and Ganesh B. Rao.
+Our board is currently composed of William P. Foley, II (Executive Chairman), Anthony M. Jabbour (Chief Executive Officer), Ellen R. Alemany, Douglas K. Ammerman, Chinh E. Chu, Thomas M. Hagerty, Keith J. Jackson, Kirsten M. Kliphouse, Richard N. Massey, James A. Quella and Ganesh B. Rao.

-Our board met four times in 2022.
-All directors attended at least 75% of the meetings of the board and of the committees on which they served during 2022.
+Our board met four times in 2023.
+All directors attended at least 75% of the meetings of the board and of the committees on which they served during 2023.
 Our non-management directors also met periodically in executive sessions without management.
-Our non-management directors appoint one independent director to preside over each executive session of our board.
-We do not, as a general matter, require our board members to attend our annual meeting of shareholders, although each of our directors is invited to attend our 2023 annual meeting.
-One of our directors attended our 2022 annual meeting of shareholders.
+Our board appoints an independent Lead Director on an annual basis.
+Our independent Lead Director presides over each executive session of our board.
+We do not, as a general matter, require our board members to attend our annual meeting of stockholders, although each of our directors is invited to attend our 2024 annual meeting.
+None of our directors attended our 2023 annual meeting of stockholders.